OpenMined/PyDP/README.md

 x = dp.BoundedMean(0.6, 1, 10)

 # If lower and upper bounds are not specified,
-# DP library automtaically calculates these bounds
+# DP library automatically calculates these bounds
 # x = dp.BoundedMean(epsilon: double)
 x = dp.BoundedMean(0.6)

 # To get the result
 # Currently supported data types are integer and float.
 Future versions will support additional data types
-# Refer to examples/carrots.py for an example
+# Refer to examples/carrots.py for an introduction
 x.result(input_data: list)

 ```

 Known issue: If the privacy budget (epsilon is too less), we get a StatusOR error in the command line.
-While this needs to be raised as an error, right now, it's just displayed as an error in Logs.
+While this needs to be raised as an error, right now, it's just displayed as an error in logs.